licraft-club/ConfigParser/README.md

 }
 ```
 ### @ConfigValue
 `@ConfigValue` is an annotation of the field that can be read and written directly through `FileConfiguration`.
-Such as Basic Data Types, List and ItemStack.
+Such as Primitive Data Types, List and ItemStack.
 For example:
 ```java
 /**